+Measures Supplementary

+information (e.g.,

+effective date of

+implementation & text of

+legislation attached).

-- 1. Australia has enacted legislation the Anti-Personnel Mines Convention Act 1998 to implement the Anti-Personnel Mine Ban Convention (APMBC), formally known as the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction.
-Specifically, section 7 of the Act makes it a criminal offence to place, possess, develop, produce, acquire, stockpile, move or transfer anti-personnel mines. - 2.
-The Department of Defence produced and promulgated a document (DEFGRAM No. 196/99) entitled "Ottawa Landmines Convention Defence implications and obligations".
-DEFGRAM 196/99 was an information document, conveying internally to the Australian Defence Force its obligations under the APMBC. - 3.
-Defence's general policy concerning landmines, booby traps, and other devices is contained in the Australian Defence Doctrine Publication 06.4 Law of Armed Conflict, which was published in May 2006.
-It contains guidance for commanders and details responsibilities and duties for Australian Defence Force members to ensure obligations under the APMBC are met. - 4.
-Defence policy was further formalised in 2007 through the Land Warfare Procedures General publication on Mines, Booby Traps and Improvised Explosive Devices (LWP-G 3-6-5).
-The document provides commanders and staff with policy on landmines, booby traps and improvised explosive devices and the application to military operations, following the entry into force of international instruments such as Amended Protocol II to the 1980 Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons and the APMBC.
-This publication was amended in 2010, and was recently reviewed andupdated.
-The document waspublished in November 2020 and the new title of the document is LWP-G 3-6-5 Mines, Threat Devices, and Explosive Hazard Reduction.
+1. Australia has enacted legislation - the Anti-Personnel Mines Convention Act 1998 (Cth) - to implement the Anti-Personnel Mine Ban Convention (APMBC), formally known as the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction.
+Specifically, section 7 of the Act makes it a criminal offence to place, possess, develop, produce, acquire, stockpile, move or transfer anti-personnel mines.

+2. The Department of Defence produced and promulgated a document (DEFGRAM No. 196/99) entitled "Ottawa Landmines Convention - Defence implications and obligations".
+DEFGRAM 196/99 was an information document, conveying internally to the Australian Defence Force, its obligations under the APMBC.

+3. Defence's general policy concerning landmines, booby traps, and other devices is contained in the Australian Defence Doctrine Publication 06.4 Law of Armed Conflict, was published in May 2006.
+It contains guidance for commanders and details responsibilities and duties for Australian Defence Force members to ensure obligations under the APMBC are met.

+4. Defence policy was further formalised in 2007 through the Land Warfare Procedures - General publication on Mines, Booby Traps and Improvised Explosive Devices (LWP-G 3-6-5).
+The document provides commanders and staff with policy on landmines, booby traps and improvised explosive devices and the application to military operations, following the entry into force of international instruments such as Amended Protocol II to the 1980 Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons (CCW) and the APMBC.
+LWP-G 3-6-5 was reviewed, updated and published in

+November 2021.
+The new title of the document is LWP-G 3-6-5 Mines, Threat Devices and Explosive Hazard Reduction.
 The document provides commanders and staff with updated policy on landmines and threat devices including booby traps, improvised explosive devices and other explosive hazards, and the application to military operations.
-The document provides commanders with guidance, and details responsibilities and duties for Australian Defence Force members, consistent with the APMBC and CCW Protocols I through to V, and the North Atlantic Treaty Organisation Agreement (STANAG) 2036 Edition 6. - 5.
-Defence policy pertaining to demolitions and mines with a focus on range-practices and non-operational tasks is articulated in the Land Warfare Procedures General (LWP-G 7-3-5) dated 10 September 2018.
-This document provides commanders and staff with safety policy for range practices, which are used to train personnel in the conduct of explosive demolitions and the explosive aspects of mines. - 6.
-The Australian Defence Force has also implemented procedures to deal with the practical implications of recording, storage and release of information on unexploded ordnance and abandoned explosive ordnance.
+The document provides commanders with guidance, and details responsibilities and duties for Australian Defence Force members, consistent with the APMBC and CCW Protocols I through to V, and the North Atlantic Treaty Organisation Agreement (STANAG) 2036 Edition 6.

+5. Defence policy pertaining to demolitions and mines with a focus on range-practices and nonoperational tasks is articulated in the Land Warfare Procedures - General on Demolitions and Mines: Range Practices and Non-operational Tasks (LWP-G 7-3-5) dated 10 September 2018.
+This document provides commanders and staff with safety policy for range practices, which are used to train personnel in the conduct of explosive demolitions and the explosive aspects of mines.

+6. The Australian Defence Force has also implemented procedures to deal with the practical implications of recording, storage and release of information on unexploded ordnance and abandoned explosive ordnance.
 These measures are also consistent with our obligations under Protocol V on Explosive Remnants of War to the Convention on Certain Conventional Weapons.
 Protocol V entered into force for Australia on 4 July 2007.